MengxiZheng/MengxiZheng.github.io/content/authors/admin/_index.md

   - Principal Investigators
 ---

 **Mengxi Zheng** is an Assistant Professor of Chemistry at the Illinois Institute of Technology.
-Her research centers on engineering functional DNA/RNA architectures for biosensing and therapeutic applications.
-Her published work highlights the constructions of practical and scalable nucleic acid nanostructures, as well as the engineering of responsive DNA-based materials.
+Her research centers on designing functional DNA/RNA architectures for biosensing and therapeutic applications.
+Her published work highlights the construction of practical and scalable nucleic acid nanostructures, as well as the engineering of responsive DNA-based materials.